 Gillette is a medium-sized city located in the state of Wyoming.
-With a population of 32,649 people and six constituent neighborhoods, Gillette is the fourth largest community in Wyoming.
+With a population of 32,884 people and eight constituent neighborhoods, Gillette is the third largest community in Wyoming.

-The per capita income in Gillette in 2010 was $32,361, which is wealthy relative to Wyoming and the nation.
-This equates to an annual income of $129,444 for a family of four.
+The per capita income in Gillette in 2018 was $35,090, which is upper middle income relative to Wyoming and the nation.
+This equates to an annual income of $140,360 for a family of four.
 However, Gillette contains both very wealthy and poor people as well.

+Gillette is a somewhat ethnically-diverse city.
 The people who call Gillette home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gillette residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gillette include Irish, English, Norwegian, and Italian.
+The greatest number of Gillette residents report their race to be White, followed by Native American.
+Gillette also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.05% of the city’s residents.
+Important ancestries of people in Gillette include German, Irish, English, Norwegian, and Swedish.